guangyaodou/Time_Majority_Voting/README.md

 ## Time Majority Voting Algorithm for TCR and RWT dataset

-Run [TMV_tcr_rwt.ipynb](TMV_tcr_rwt.ipynb) to execute the TMV algorithm on the TCR and the RWT dataset, and all of the results/graphs will be stored in [Time_Majority_results](Time_Majority_results).
-Currently, [Time_Majority_results/tcr](Time_Majority_results/tcr/) has example results generated for the TCR dataset.

-Inside the [Time_Majority_results](Time_Majority_results) folder, remeber to create a folder named "rwt" and a folder named [tcr](Time_Majority_results/tcr/).
-Inside each of these folders, create a folder called "TMV" (such as [Time_Majority_results/tcr/TMV](Time_Majority_results/tcr/TMV/)).
-Change the data_source to be either 'rwt' or 'tcr'.
-You can also decide to run which subjects by adjusting the variables "subject_id_start" and "subject_id_end".
-You can uncomment and comment out the corresponding names and classifiers in the second block to determine what classifiers you want to run.

-The TMV folder inside the "rwt" and "tcr" will only display one subject's result, and you can specify that subject by changing the variable "subject_id_search".

-Please verify the increase of accuracy comparing to the Random Forest, and you procuced similar graphs in the paper.
-The link to the paper can be found on the [Research Tasks Forum](https://xiaodongqu.com/viewtopic.php?f=9&t=182&p=757#p757).
+1. First, upzip the data folder and put the data folder in the same directory as the [TMV_TCR_RWT.ipynb](TMV_TCR_RWT.ipynb) file.

+2. You should create a folder called [Time_Majority_results](Time_Majority_results) and put the [Time_Majority_results](Time_Majority_results) in the same directory as the [TMV_TCR_RWT.ipynb](TMV_TCR_RWT.ipynb) file.
+“Time_Majority_results” will store all the outputs from the [TMV_TCR_RWT.ipynb](TMV_TCR_RWT.ipynb).
+Then, you should create two new folders called "tcr"  and “rwt” in the folder [Time_Majority_results](Time_Majority_results).
+Then, create a new folder called “TMV” inside each of the “tcr” and the “rwt” folders.

+3. In the second block, change the “data_source” to the name of the datasets you want to experiment on (the default is “tcr”; you can change it to “rwt” to run the RWT dataset).

+4. You can also modify the variables “subject_id_start” and the “subject_id_end” to determine which subject to start and end running the TMV.
+The minimum value for “subject_id_start” is 1, and the maximum value for “subject_id_end” is 17 for the TCR dataset and 14 for the RWT dataset.
+The results will be in the [Time_Majority_results/tcr](Time_Majority_results/tcr/) or [Time_Majority_results/rwt](Time_Majority_results/rwt/) depending on the dataset you run on.

+5. Next, you can adjust “subject_id_search,” representing the subject id you want to generate the TMV results.
+This will generate the visualization of the subject’s task 1’s graph for all six sessions and the heatmap of the TMV prediction.
+These graphs will be generated inside the [Time_Majority_results/tcr/TMV](Time_Majority_results/tcr/TMV/) or [Time_Majority_results/rwt/TMV](Time_Majority_results/rwt/TMV/) depending on the dataset you run on.

-Side node: It took me around 10 - 20 minutes to finish running [TMV_tcr_rwt.ipynb](TMV_tcr_rwt.ipynb).
+Side node: It took me around 10 - 20 minutes to finish running [Time_Majority_results/rwt/TMV](Time_Majority_results/rwt/TMV/).
 Running time varies depending on different computers.